ideabase/president/prod/_stories/betteringSociety.md

 title1: Bettering Society
 title2: through service, research
 title3: and an inspiring example of determination
-teaser: Kent State University biology major Nirmala Ghimirey grew up in a refugee camp in Nepal.
+teaser: Biology major Nirmala Ghimirey grew up in a refugee camp in Nepal.
+Upon coming to the U.S. at age 14, she met her mentors who told her about the biology program at Kent.
 story-id: betteringSociety
 priority: 1
 ---